I have questions about…

 How do I apply to MIX?

 The MIX application process is simple!
-Just complete the MIX Online Application.
+Follow this link to access the application and guidelines: MIX Online Application.

 How long does it take to complete the Online MIX application?